sepehr-karimi/sepehr-karimi.github.io/_blog/phd_adelaide.md

 ⚡ I am excited to share that I have officially started my **PhD** at the **University of Adelaide**, supported through a **National Industry PhD Project** in collaboration with **OptiGrid Pty Ltd**.

-This project — *Smarter Batteries for a Smarter Grid* — aims to address a key challenge in the **Australian National Electricity Market (NEM)**:

 ---

 ## 🔋 Research Focus